anonymokata/E2843165-296C-4164-BA2A-1DA4469A4222/README.md

 	* sub will print to stderr the offending character or character pair, and string that the character/pair is contained in
 	* sub will print an error to stderr if the difference is zero or negative

-Other functions in the library have been fully commented should the user care to incorporate their functionality
+Other functions in the library have been fully commented should the user care to incorporate them.

 Go forth and calculate.
 May your empire remain lead-free!